Anushriraj/country-flag-input/README.md

 ## Getting Started
 npm s-flag-input provides the country flag dropdown along with country code and country name.
+Based on the default region which is given as the input in the application, the country list is displayed in the dropdown.

 ## Installation
 Install npm s-flag-input from npm: